jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 # lukeghg: Installation and usage in sorvi server
-The *lukeghg* python package contains command line tools to generate CRF Reporter Inventory Software (hereafter CRFReporter) xml file from GHG inventory results for CRFReporter xml import.
+The *lukeghg* Python package contains command line tools to generate CRF Reporter Inventory Software (hereafter CRFReporter) xml file from GHG inventory results for CRFReporter xml import.
 The package has also programs for rudimentary validation of the inventory and to generate some ubiquitous NIR tables.
 There are no intentions to make graphical user interface.

-**The instructions are for `bash` shell in sorvi**.
+**The instructions are for bash shell in sorvi**.
 Your default shell might be for example `tcsh` and you must for instance adjust quotation marks (') to fit shell's syntax.

-## Contents

-1. Create python virtual environment
-2. Install the lukeghg python package
-3. Update  the lukeghg python package
-4. GHG inventory to CRFReporter xml file
-5. GHG Scenarios
-6. Utility programs
-+ GitHub version control
-+ ToDo
-+ Reading

-## 1. Create python virtual environment
+## 1. Create Python virtual environment

-Create python virtual environment (called e.g. lukeghg) in your home directory.
+Create Python virtual environment (called e.g. lukeghg) in your home directory.
 The *prompt%* denotes your terminal command line prompt:

 	prompt% /usr/bin/python3 -m venv lukeghg